 Bigg Boss 13’s Arhaan Khan Rubbishes Amrita Dhanoa’s Allegations; Says He Doesn’t Know Her

 It has to be recalled that a few days ago, an actress named Amrita Dhanoa had made a few major revelations about Bigg Boss 13 contestant Arhaan Khan.
-She had claimed that Arhaan is faking his identity - his real name is Mazhar Shaikh.
-She had also said that he is a big-time liar and claimed that they were in a live-in relationship for almost five years.
-These shocking revelations surprised fans.
-Now, Arhaan, who recently got evicted from the Bigg Boss house, has rubbished the allegations made about him.
+She had claimed Arhaan was faking his identity and further added that his real name was Mazhar Shaikh.
+The actress also called him a big-time liar and claimed to have been in a live-in relationship with Arhaan for almost five years.
+These shocking revelations have surprised fans.
+Now, Arhaan, who recently got evicted from the Bigg Boss house, has reacted to these allegations and rubbished the same.

-In an interview to TOI, Arhaan clarified that he doesn't know Amrita and has never dated her.
-Regarding his identity and name, Arhaan said that everyone in the industry knows that his real name is Mazhar Shaikh.
-He further revealed that Khan is his mother's surname and Arhaan is his nick name.
+In an interview to TOI, Arhaan clarified that he doesn't know Amrita and added that he has never dated her.
+Regarding his identity and name, the former Bigg Boss contestant said that everyone in the industry knows his real name to be Mazhar Shaikh.
+He further revealed that Khan is his mother's surname and Arhaan is his nickname.

-Arhaan was quoted by the leading daily as saying, "I don't know who is Amrita.
+The actor was quoted by the leading daily as saying, "I don't know who is Amrita.
 I have never dated her, toh live-in ka sawaal hi nahi uthta.
 These controversies were bound to happen since I was a part of a popular reality show.
 Harr kisi ke saath hota hai."

-He further added, "Rashami's real name is Shivani.
+He further added, "Rashami's (Desai) real name is Shivani.
 Isn't it a personal choice?
 I was in a relationship with someone for four-five years and Rashami knows about it.
 Both of us know everything about each other."
-Well, it has to be seen what Amrita has to say about Arhaan's clarification now!
+Well, it has to be seen what Amrita has to say about Arhaan's clarifications now!

-On the other hand, regarding his equation with Rashami, Arhaan had said that he got to know Rashami better during their stay in the Bigg Boss house.
-The actor revealed that he is in love with her and wants to go back to the Bigg Boss house to confess his love for her.
+On the other hand, regarding his equation with Rashami, Arhaan said that he got to know her better during their stay in the Bigg Boss house.
+The actor revealed he is in love with her and wants to return to the Bigg Boss house to confess his love for the diva.

 Also Read: Arhaan Khan Wants To Go To Bigg Boss 13 House Again To Propose Rashami Desai